laurocaetano/follower_maze/README.md

 This application is written in Elixir and uses `mix` to manage dependencies and to build the app.

-First, make sure to have Elixir `1.3+` installed.
+First, make sure to have Elixir `1.4+` installed.
 The installation steps can be found [here](http://elixir-lang.org/install.html).

-After a successful installation, follow the following steps:
+After a successful installation, follow these steps:

   * `$ mix deps.get` to get the dependencies
-  * `$ mix run --no-halt`
+  * `$ ./server.sh`

 ## Development and tests

 Before adding a feature, make sure that all the tests are green, by running:

 `$ mix test`.

+Please add unit and integration tests for your new feature.

 ## The Application Design